Optimistic {\epsilon}-Greedy Exploration for Cooperative Multi-Agent Reinforcement Learning: Methodology

-$\alpha\in [0,1]$ is a predefined hyperparameter defines the learning rate of the function $f_i(x)$, and $r_i^t$ denotes the decomposition term $r_i(a_i|a_{-i})$ at timestep $t$.
-Since variations in the analysis of the function properties across different $i$ do not affect the subsequent discussion, we simplify $f_i^t$ and $r_i^t$ to $f_t$ and $r_t$.
-Noting that the updating process, as defined by Eq. \eqref{eq:10}, satisfies the optimistic update condition stated in Definition \ref{def:1}, since each step either increments by a value greater than zero or remains unchanged.

-The upper and lower bounds of the function presented in Eq. \eqref{eq:10} can be established using the following lemma:
+$\alpha\in [0,1]$ is a predefined hyperparameter representing the learning rate for the estimation function $f_i(x)$, and $r_i^t$ denotes the return decomposition term $r_i(s,a_i|a_{-i})$ at timestep $t$.
+Because the mathematical properties of these functions are identical across all agents, we simplify $f_i^t$ and $r_i^t$ to $f_t$ and $r_t$ for notational simplicity in the subsequent analysis.
+Note that the update process defined in Eq. \eqref{eq:10} satisfies the condition for updating optimistically as outlined in Definition \ref{def:1}.
+This is because each step either strictly increases the estimate when a higher return is observed or leaves it unchanged, ensuring a monotonically non-decreasing sequence.
+The upper and lower bounds of the estimation function presented in Eq. \eqref{eq:10} can be established using the following lemma: